- Comparison of Features and Implementation in Grin vs. BEAM

 BEAM has set out to extend the feature set of Mimblewimble in a number of ways.
 BEAM supports setting an explicit incubation period on a UTXO, which limits its ability to be spent to a specific number of blocks after its creation .
 This is different to a timelock, which prevents a transaction from being added to a block before a certain time.
 BEAM also supports the traditional timelock feature, but includes the ability to also specify an upper time limit, after which the transaction can no longer be included in a block .
 This feature means that a party can be sure that if a transaction is not included in a block on the main blockchain after a certain time, it will never appear.

-Another unique feature of BEAM is an implementation of an auditable wallet.
+Another unique feature of BEAM is the implementation of an auditable wallet.
 For a business to operate in a given regulatory environment, it will need to demonstrate its compliance to the relevant authorities.
 BEAM has proposed a wallet designed for compliant businesses, which generates additional public/private key pairs specifically for audit purposes.
 These signatures are used to tag transactions so that only the auditing authority that is given the public key can identify those transactions on the blockchain, but cannot create transactions with this tag.
 This allows a business to provide visibility of its transactions to a given authority without compromising its privacy to the public .

 BEAM has also proposed another feature aimed at keeping the blockchain as compact as possible.
 In Mimblewimble, as transactions are added, cut-through is performed, which eliminates all intermediary transaction commitments .
 However, the transaction kernels for every transaction are never removed.
 BEAM has proposed a scheme to reuse these transaction kernels to validate subsequent transactions .
 In order to consume the existing kernels without compromising the transaction irreversibility principle, BEAM proposes that a multiplier be applied to an old kernel by the same user who has visibility of the old kernel, and that this be used in a new transaction.
 In order to incentivize transactions to be built in this way, BEAM includes a fee refund model for these types of transactions.
 This feature will not be part of the initial release.